shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 # Multiclassing

-**Prerequisites.** To qualify for multiclassing into the blacksmith class, you must meet these prerequisites: 15 intelligence and 13 strength
+**Prerequisites.** To qualify for multiclassing into the blacksmith class, you must meet these prerequisites: 15 Intelligence and 13 Strength.

-**Proficiencies.** When you multiclass into the blacksmith class, you gain the following proficiencies: medium armor and smith’s tools
+**Proficiencies.** When you multiclass into the blacksmith class, you gain the following proficiencies: medium armor and smith’s tools.